Faculty & Staff Directory

 Eliza Kingsley-Ma teaches Humanities 11 and AP Literature at Gateway High School.
 Eliza joins the Gateway community after four years of teaching in the Bay Area.
 She earned her B.A. in American Studies and Latin American Studies from Wesleyan University.
 After college, Eliza eagerly returned to the Bay to teach, and has worked with students in El Cerrito, Marin, SF, Sunnyvale and Oakland.
 Most recently, Eliza graduated with an M.A. and Teaching Credential from Stanford University.
 Eliza most enjoys running hidden city trails and visiting new library branches in her hometown, San Francisco.

-Chanda is the Director of Development and Outreach, and brings more than 10 years of nonprofit development experience to Gateway Public Schools.
+Chanda is the Chief Development Officer, and brings more than 10 years of nonprofit development experience to Gateway Public Schools.
 Prior to Gateway, Chanda served as the Development Director at Seven Tepees Youth Program.
 Chanda earned her B.A. in Mass Communications and Public Relations from Towson University, and M.S. in Holistic Health and Nutrition Education from Hawthorn University.
 As the child of a military family, Chanda isn’t really from anywhere but claims Baltimore (pronounced Bawl-d-moor) as home.
 Chanda has lived in San Francisco since 2012; the longest stretch of living in the same place in her entire life.
 She is the founder #ladyboss, a professional women's meet-up group, dreams of cooking with Chef Yotam Ottelenghi, and loves a good spin class.